Homepage icon

 Career Opportunities with a Master of Arts in Leadership

 Graduates of the MA in Leadership are prepared to lead across nonprofit, civic, environmental, spiritual, and community-based organizations.
-Through a combination of contemplative practice, systems thinking, and applied leadership development, students build practical skills that support thoughtful, collaborative, and values-driven leadership in a wide range of professional settings.
+Through a combination of contemplative practice, systems thinking, and applied leadership development, this leadership master’s degree helps students build practical skills that support thoughtful, collaborative, and values-driven leadership in a wide range of professional settings.

 Hear from a Faculty Member